 Ask anybody that comes back from a trip from Southern Spain and what was the most memorable thing!
 I bet at least one will mention thick hot chocolate with churros!
 Indeed Spanish hot chocolate is different from hot chocolate from the rest of Europe.

 Do you want to recreate thick hot chocolate from Spain?
 Let’s dive right into this heart-warming Spanish hot chocolate recipe.
+And pair it with our other Spanish desserts.

 Background of the dish